 WICA Insurance coverage is very broad, and will pay for the following costs:

 a.
 Medical expenses for employee’s work-related injuries/illnesses, including Covid-19

 b.
-Lost wages while employee is on MC due to work-related injuries/illnesses
+Up to 1 year’s lost wages while employee is on MC due to work-related injuries/illnesses

 c.
-Lump sum compensation for temporary or permanent disability of employees, due to work
+Up to $289,000 lump sum compensation for temporary or permanent disability of employees, due to work

 d.
-Lump sum compensation for death of employee, due to work
+Up to $225,000 lump sum compensation for death of employee, due to work

 Essentially, WICA Insurance covers businesses for all compensation they must legally pay to employees injured while working, as required by MOM regulations.

 What are some examples of work injury claims?